pradeekpmohandas/cka-practice/1-Cluster Architecture, Installation & Configuration/01-security.md

 for certs
--- basic-auth-file=
+ #envVariable of apiserver for cert based authorization
+ - --allow-privileged=true
+ - --authorization-mode=Node,RBAC
-curl <kube-api> --key admin.key --cert admin.cert --cacert ca.cert  #to call server, these details can be moved to kube-config file
+curl <kube-api> --key admin.key --cert admin.cert --cacert ca.cert  #to call server, these details can be

+==> move the above to a file we get "kube-config" file